What are the Pros and Cons of Forest School?

 3) Safety and hygiene

-As children spend time outdoors, they are moving more, climbing trees and jumping in puddles (which we totally support by the way!), there is a slightly bigger chance that they get injured.
-They are also more exposed to potentially unhygienic items.
-Both of these risks are closely managed by forest schools.
+As children spend time outdoors, they move around more, climbing trees and jumping in puddles (which we totally support by the way!), and there is a slightly bigger chance that they will get injured.
+They are also more exposed to potential germs, however both of these risks are closely managed by forest schools.

 4) Adapting to 'normal' school

 We have heard anecdotally from one or two parents that it can lead to some small challenges when children have to adapt back in to ‘normal’ school routines and processes (although there is no research to support this and it is certainly not a common problem).
 The first important point to make before drawing up a list is the distinct difference between Forest School and outdoor learning.
 Forest School is a very specific pedagogy with a clear approach to child development and learning.
 It is an ongoing long-term process for a child where they learn in a natural environment in a very independent child-led method.
 Outdoor learning is normally an experience children have in nursery or school for a session of outside time that is inspired by the methods and techniques used every day in forest school.